 When the controller is stopped, the operation of each output is configurable.
 The outputs can hold the state they were in before the controller stopped or they can go to a predetermined value.
-By default, analog outputs are set to a value of zero.
-For more information on Stop State, refer to the appropriate pages (see Index) for the configuration chapter for Cscape settings.
+By default, analog outputs are set to a value of zero (0).

+For more information on Stop State, refer to the Cscape Configuration chapter.

-CHAPTER 9: HIGH SPEED I/O (HSC / PWM)
+CHAPTER 9: HIGH SPEED I/O

-In addition to the compliment of simple analog and digital I/O, several of the EXL10 OCS I/O modules support High Speed Counting (HSC) I/O functions and may also support Pulse Width Modulation (PWM) Output functions (non-relay modules).
-The HSC functions include internal timing, frequency, totalizing, pulse width/period, and quadrature measurement.
+In addition to the compliment of simple analog and digital I/O, several of the EXLW OCS I/O modules support High Speed Counting (HSC) I/O functions and may also support Pulse Width Modulation (PWM) Output functions (non-relay modules).
+The HSC functions include internal timing, frequency, totalizing, pulse width/period and quadrature measurement.
 The PWM functions include traditional PWM (with variable rate and duty cycle) and a stepper (limited functionality) with variable acceleration and deceleration rates.
-To determine function availability, refer to the associated model's Specification/Installation sheet (Digital DC Input / Output sections.)
+To determine function availability, refer to the associated model's Specification/Installation sheet (Digital DC Input / Output sections).

-The OCS contains a Field-Programmable Gate Array (FPGA), which is an integrated configurable circuit that allows the EXL10 to be programmed to have either two high-speed counters or four high-speed counters.
-The EXL10 ships with two high speed counters, but a customer can contact Horner Technical Support to receive a file that will configure the unit to have four.
+The OCS contains a Field-Programmable Gate Array (FPGA), which is an integrated configurable circuit that allows the EXLW to be programmed to have either two high-speed counters or four high-speed counters.
+The EXLW ships with two high-speed counters, but a customer can contact Horner Technical Support to receive a file that will configure the unit to have four.
 These modes are not supported simultaneously.
 Two counter mode supports Quadrature mode and two stepper outputs, while four counter mode does not support Quadrature mode and supports only one stepper output.

-This chapter describes the operation of these high-speed I/O functions.
-For configuration details of these functions, see Cscape Configuration.
+This chapter describes the operation of these high-level I/O functions.
+For configuration details of these functions, refer to the Cscape Configuration chapter.